taavirubenhagen/taavirubenhagen/README.md

 ## This repository

-Here, i store the code for my website as well as other important project data, like my ultra-minimalist set of UI icons.
+Here, i store the code for my website as well as other important project data, like my ultra-minimalist set of UI icons and design guidelines.
 Everything is still under active deveploment and far from being ready for production/monetazation (how tf is this spelled lol).
 Therefore, every piece of documentation, including this file, is even farer from being finished and should not be trusted.